kanedo/OptParser/README.md

 string required_option = options->getValue("required_option");
 string option_default  = options->getValue("option_default");	// returns "default value" if not specified
-string option          = options->getValue("option");			// return an empty string if not specified
+string option          = options->getValue("option");			// return an empty string if not specified if(options->isSet("flag")){
+		cout << "flag is set " << endl;
+}

 ```

 ## Sample output

 ```
-error: not enought options given this is an example app to demonstrate the usage of OptParser
+error: not enough options given this is an example app to demonstrate the usage of OptParser
+Usage: ./example_app [options]
-	-ro,  	--required-option 	required_option (required) This is a required option you must specify -d,   	--default-option  	option_default This is an option with a default value default: default value -o,   	--option          	option This is a normal option
+  -o  --option          option          This is a normal option -d  --default-option  option_default  [default: default value] This is an option with a default value -f  --flag            flag            use flags to add binary values -ro --required-option required_option (required) This is a required option you must specify
 ```

 ## Changelog